Sebastian21Ahumada/DMCC/README.md

 # Digital Marketing Customer Classification App

 This repository contains an exercise where I combine machine learning techniques and present the results in a web application for public use.
+The application is accessible through the following link: https://dmktg-customerclassification.streamlit.app/

 ## Objective